schumacherlab/neolution-live/README.md

 This pipeline performs live predictions using netMHCpan and netChop to predict peptide affinity and proteasomal processing.
 RNA expression data and 'similarity-to-self' filters can used to further increase the precision of the predictions.
 Recently, a random forest model trained on mass spectrometry data was added, which integrates predicted affinity rank, proteasomal processing scores and RNA expression values to a combined model score.
 This score (0-1) gives the probability of peptide presentation and has been shown to substantially increase the precision and sensitivity over the conventional use of binary cutoff values for the various predicted parameters.
 This is now the preferred method.
 Suggested model score cutoff values are:

-* 0.01 for PBMC screens
+* 0.01 for TIL screens (more inclusive; we picked up low magnitude TIL hits at low prob scores)
-* 0.02 for TIL screens
+* 0.02 for PBMC screens (more stringent; unlikely to pick up low magnitude responses with low prob scores in peripheral blood)

 As input, the pipeline expects a tsv file with affected germline and tumor transcripts.
 Additional variant/transcript information can be provided and will be transferred into the output.
 See **Input file format** paragraph for more information regarding input file generation.